dd86k/sha3-d/README.md

 If you are unfamiliar with the Digest API, here is a quick summary.

-Two APIs are available: Template API and OOP API.
+There are two APIs available: Template API and OOP API.

 ### Template API